Ruth Ellen Brosseau: 41st Parliament

 Immediately following her election, Brosseau began working with Kathleen Monk, the NDP's director of communication in 2011, to tackle some of the challenges she faced as a new MP.
 She avoided the media and met with mayors and local business owners in her riding to get a grasp of her new constituents.
-When discussing her political career, Monk said, "There were many people in the media and political backrooms who didn’t think or frankly want her to succeed."
+When discussing her political career, Monk said, "There were many people in the media and political backrooms who didn’t think or frankly wanted her to succeed."

 When Brosseau officially opened her constituency office in Louiseville in July 2011 her French was described as "still hesitant".
 Le Nouvelliste described her as speaking "increasingly fluid French" in December.
 Brosseau stated that her constituency offices functioned "100% in French" and that she continued to take lessons three times a week.
 By April 2012 the Canadian Press stated that "original claims about her lack of proficiency in the language now appear exaggerated".
 It reported that the rumours about Brosseau's lack of proficiency in French benefited her, as many constituents believed that she was a monolingual anglophone when elected and were amazed by her apparently rapidly improving French.
 Brosseau said that she grew up speaking French as a child, and understood the language, but did not feel comfortable speaking it during the campaign because she had been out of practice.
-By 2015 Chatelaine described Brosseau as being fluently bilingual, and TVA Nouvelles said that she spoke "a French almost without accent".
+By 2015 Chatelaine described Brosseau as being fluently bilingual, and TVA Nouvelles said that she spoke "a French almost without an accent".

-On April 19, 2012, Brosseau was named deputy agriculture critic in the NDP's shadow cabinet, and on April 3, 2014, she was elected as vice-chair of the NDP National Caucus.
+On April 19, 2012, the new NDP leader, Tom Mulcair, named Brosseau to be deputy agriculture critic in the NDP's shadow cabinet.
+On April 3, 2014, she was elected as vice-chair of the NDP National Caucus.

-Brosseau earned praise from her caucus colleagues and national media, with Malcolm Allen remarking that "lots of MPs work hard, but she has a great work ethic".
+Brosseau earned praise from her caucus colleagues and the national media, with Malcolm Allen remarking that "lots of MPs work hard, but she has a great work ethic".
 As a single mother, she often raised issues faced by those in a similar position during parliamentary debates.
 Chatelaine said in 2015 that, despite early criticism, "the 31-year-old has quietly evolved into an effective and highly regarded politician".
 In 2013, Brosseau became the NDP's lead on the student loan data breach, in part because she was personally impacted by the incident.

 Brosseau championed local causes important to her riding such as high repair costs to fix defective home foundations built with pyrrhotite mixed in with concrete, an issue that she brought up 70 times in the 41st Parliament.
 Although she never managed to get the Harper government to join the provincial government in providing compensation, she and fellow NDP MP Robert Aubin were credited with influencing Justin Trudeau's promise that a Liberal government would do so.